- Elgar original reference

 Chapter 10: Human Capital, by Gary S. Becker: A Reading Guide

-Pedro Nuno Teixeira Introduction The metaphor of skilled people as a costly type of capital has faced troubled times since its first appearance.
+10 Human Capital, by Gary S. Becker: a reading guide Pedro Nuno Teixeira Introduction The metaphor of skilled people as a costly type of capital has faced troubled times since its first appearance.
 Until the mid-twentieth century most economists paid little attention to the economic analysis of education and hesitated in using ‘human capital’ as an analogy for skilled labor.
 Resistance came from a belief that education gave access to nice and well-paid jobs without enhancing people’s productivity, and because it seemed problematic and not realistic to regard qualified labor as a type of capital.
 The belief in education’s irrelevant role in labor market outcomes was strengthened by the fact that the economic study of labor markets was unconnected to the analysis of education.
 Accordingly, human capital research did not develop much during the first 150 years or so of the existence of economics as an independent subject of scientific inquiry.
 In the aftermath of the Second World War this situation changed, prompted by several developments that converged to give increasing prominence to the economic effects of education.
 One of those changes was the changing possibilities and interests in the research on personal income, namely the belief that it was possible to provide causal explanations for the distribution of income, and that education was a good candidate to be included among those potential explanatory factors.
-The second aspect was the postwar revival of growth debates that, alongside the expansion of educational systems in most Western countries, led to an increasing emphasis on the qualification of the labor forces as a...
+The second aspect was the postwar revival of growth debates that, alongside the expansion of educational systems in most Western countries, led to an increasing...

 You are not authenticated to view the full text of this chapter or article.